 On a day like this last year, I was set to do the first event on my own; yes, on Valentine’s day.
 Things happened that led it to not happen.

 A week before that, I had had a series of meetings with people who were looking to sell the idea of appreciating customers on valentines day.

-I was at a printing shop yesterday and the office rules were written on a plaque and hanged on the wall.
+I was at a printing shop yesterday and the official rules were written on a plaque and hanged on the wall.
 Rule #1, The customer is always RIGHT.

 We may debate about this especially if you are a creative designer but yes, the customer is always right.
 This I even picked from ‘Wolf Of Wall Street’ (I hope that is the movie).
 Anyway, read why ‘The customer is always right’ notion is wrong, here.

 Whether the customer is always right or not isn’t the issue here; how customers are appreciated is.